freifunkMUC/nodelist/README.md

 After that, you can run `npm run build` to build the project into the `dist` directory.
 The created content in `dist` can then be statically served by your favourite webserver.

+It would be nice, if add yourself to the list of instances.

 During development. `npm run serve:dev` and `npm run serve:dist` comes in handy.